FactomProject/keymaker/README.md

 ### How to Check Your Factoid Balance

 Here is a step by step guide to check your Factoid balance for Mac, Linux, and Windows with our new app, Factom Keymaker.
-Note that you will require your Koinify wallet 12 digit passphrase to get your Factoid Address with our keymaker.
+Note that you will require your Koinify wallet 12 word passphrase to get your Factoid Address with our keymaker.

 **Step #1** - Go to Factom’s Keymaker repository on [GitHub](https://github.com/FactomProject/keymaker/tree/master/bin).
 There you will find binaries for [Windows](https://github.com/FactomProject/keymaker/raw/master/bin/keymaker.exe), [Mac](https://github.com/FactomProject/keymaker/raw/master/bin/keymaker-mac), and [Linux](https://github.com/FactomProject/keymaker/raw/master/bin/keymaker-linux).